CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/bloodmagic/bloodaltar.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets how much Life Essence in total is required.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         syphon(int)
         ```

     - `#!groovy int`.
 Sets how much Life Essence the recipe looses per tick when the recipe cannot consume Life Essence.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         drainRate(int)
         ```

     - `#!groovy int`.
 Sets how much Life Essence the Blood Altar can consume per tick for this recipe.
 Requires greater than or equal to 0.
+(Default `0`).

         ```groovy
         consumeRate(int)
         ```

     - `#!groovy int`.
 Sets the minimum tier required from the altar.
 Requires greater than or equal to 0 and less than AltarTier.MAXTIERS.
+(Default `0`).

         ```groovy
         tier(int)